osmandapp/docs/content/osmand/search/search-poi.md

 Point of interesting (POI) seaching is one the general function of OsmAnd.
 [POI](https://wiki.openstreetmap.org/wiki/Points_of_interest) is any object on the map.
 How you know OsmAnd uses data from [OpenStreetMap](http://openstreetmap.org/).

 **Please note:** to accomplish some of these tasks (locate addresses, POI, etc.) you will need to have the offline vector map file.
+Initially, the search is based on data located on the map in the visible area of the device screen.
+If you don't find nothing, OsmAnd propose to increase search radius.

 ## How to use